Master of Social Work Programs in Texas

 With a bachelor's degree, you can become a licensed baccalaureate social worker (LBSW).
 Social workers with a master's degree from an accredited program qualify for three social work licenses: licensed master social worker (LMSW), licensed master social worker — advanced practice (LMSW-AP), and licensed clinical social worker (LCSW).

-If you're interested in clinical roles, including child and family social worker, school social worker, or healthcare social worker, you'll need an LCSW credential.
+If you're interested in clinical roles — including child and family social worker, school social worker, or healthcare social worker — you'll need an LCSW credential.
 The following chart explains how to become a social worker in Texas.

-Requirements in Social Work
+Degree Requirements by Social Work Career

 Licensed Baccalaureate Social Worker Licensed Master Social Worker Licensed Master Social Worker — Advanced Practice Licensed Clinical Social Worker